barnumbirr/sjoa/README.md

 # sjoa

-`sjoa` is a command-line tool to read metadata from torrent files or magnet URLs.
+`sjoa` is a powerful command-line tool designed to read metadata from torrent files or magnet URIs.
+It provides a simple and efficient way to extract information about torrents without the need to download the actual content.

 > The Sjoa is a river in Innlandet county, Norway and is one of the best
 > whitewater rafting rivers in Europe.